mcustiel/php-simple-request/README.md

 $personRequest = $requestBuilder->parseRequest(json_decode($request), PersonRequest::class);
 ```

-The previous behavior throws an exception when it finds an error in the validation.
-It's the default behavior.
+The previous behaviour throws an exception when it finds an error in the validation.
+It's the default behaviour.
-There is an alternative behavior in which you can obtain a list of validation errors, one for each invalid field.
-To activate this alternative behavior, you have to specify the parser in the call to RequestBuilder::parseRequest like this:
+There is an alternative behaviour in which you can obtain a list of validation errors, one for each invalid field.
+To activate this alternative behaviour, you have to specify the parser in the call to RequestBuilder::parseRequest like this:

 ```php
 use Mcustiel\SimpleRequest\RequestBuilder;